-Ticks can be fairly large -- about the size of a pencil eraser -- or so small that they are almost impossible to see.
+Ticks can be fairly large, about the size of a pencil eraser, or so small that they are almost impossible to see.
 There are about 850 different types of ticks.
 Most tick bites are harmless, but some can cause mild to serious health conditions.

 This article describes the effects of a tick bite.

 This article is for information only.
 DO NOT use it to treat or manage a tick bite.
 If you or someone you are with is bitten by a tick, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Hard- and soft-bodied female ticks are believed to make a poison that can cause tick paralysis in children.

 Most ticks do not carry diseases, but some carry bacteria that can cause:

-These illnesses, as well others, may cause heart, nervous system, kidney, adrenal gland and liver damage, and may cause death.
+These and other illnesses may cause heart, nervous system, kidney, adrenal gland, and liver damage, and may cause death.

 Ticks live in wooded areas or grassy fields.

-Watch for the symptoms of tick-borne diseases in the weeks following a tick bite -- muscle or joint aches, stiff neck, headache, weakness, fever, swollen lymph nodes, and other flu-like symptoms.
-Watch for a red spot or rash starting at the location of the bite.
+Watch for symptoms of tick-borne diseases in the weeks after a tick bite.
+These include muscle or joint aches, stiff neck, headache, weakness, fever, swollen lymph nodes, and other flu-like symptoms.
+Watch for a red spot or rash starting at the site of the bite.

-The symptoms below refer more to the problems resulting from the bite itself, not the diseases that a bite may cause.
-Some of the symptoms are specific to one variety of tick or another, but not necessarily common to all ticks.
+The symptoms below are from the bite itself, not from the diseases a bite may cause.
+Some of the symptoms are caused by one variety of tick or another, but may not be common to all ticks.